Menu

 Picture

-Delicious & powerful, elderberries are wonderful for colds & flu, & also in times of stress.
-What better way to enjoy some than in a flavorful Elderberry Brandy Cordial?
+Delicious & powerful, elderberries are wonderful for colds & flu, & in times of stress.
+One of my favorite ways to enjoy them is by making Elderberry Brandy.

 It's easy & delicious -- I'll show you how!